 - Choose whether the project is public or private.
-(We recommend public for now; public repositories are free.)

 You can make changes to your project directly on GitHub, but most people prefer to work on their local machine so they can make changes in their favorite IDE or text editor.
 Let’s review a couple important terms:

 - The remote repository is the copy of the repository on GitHub.
 All collaborators synchronize their changes with this, making it the source of truth for the group.

 - Local repositories are git repositories stored on a user's computer.
 If the local directory is linked to a remote repository, then the local repository is a full copy with everything on the remote repository, including all of its files, branches, and history.

 The local and remote repositories only interact when you run one of the four network commands in Git:

 git pull, and

 To work locally on a repository, you first need to create a clone on your machine.
 To clone a repository, follow these steps: